Training for your body type can help you break free from your genetic predispositions. Ectomorphic body type people know this better than most.

 Ectomorphs have a slim, sleek body shape with small shoulders, hips, and small-sized bones.
 They often encounter difficulty gaining weight and benefit from a quick metabolism.

 Psychologically, Sheldon associated ectomorphs with the cerebrotonic personality: they’re very intelligent, shy, creative, and tend to stay away from the crowd.

-Mesomorphs are naturally muscular and have broad chests, narrow waists, and a powerful posture.
-They’re seen as natural athletes, and putting even the slightest effort into getting fit yields sizable results for this body type.
+Mesomorphs are naturally muscular and have broad chests, narrow waists, and powerful posture.
+They’re seen as natural athletes, and putting even the slightest effort into getting fit yields sizeable results for this body type.

 Endomorphs have a naturally stocky shape and are able to gain weight and muscle easily.
 A little weight training goes a long way with endomorphs, as they acquire muscle more readily than the other two types.

-Their personality is viscerotonic: they’re generally comfortable with themselves, have a good sense of humor, enjoying being with others, and like to enjoy the simple pleasures in life.
+Their personality is viscerotonic: they’re generally comfortable with themselves, have a good sense of humor, enjoy being with others, and like to enjoy the simple pleasures in life.

 How Can You Tell Your Body Type?

 The best way to determine your body type?
 Just take a look in the mirror.